-We invest heavily in graduates joining as junior researchers or operations team members, supporting and guiding throughout whilst you get paid to learn, do good, work with similarly ambitious, positive people and have fun doing it.
+We operate 4 graduate researcher intakes per year and invest heavily in graduates joining as junior researchers or operations team members, supporting and guiding throughout whilst you get paid to learn, do good, work with similarly ambitious, positive people and have fun doing it.

 Interested?
 Want to hear more?
 We know it can be hard to see the path ahead when you’re starting out, so we asked some of the people who you would be working with – from junior researchers who have only been here a few months, to seniors with over five years under their belts – to tell you a little about what they think of their role here.
 See below and click the link on the left of this page to find more

 Because I studied anthropology, I was directly interested in research and ethnography.
 I’ve always liked talking to people and finding out about their lives.
 You learn so much from each person you speak to, and getting to do this in people’s homes, in their own environments is what I wanted to do when I was thinking about careers while in uni.
 I also liked the idea of not being stuck at a desk 24/7 working monotonously, and that I would get to go out explore, learn, and then discuss it all with others at work.